- Employment and Training

 CANADIAN VEHICLE MANUFACTURERS' ASSOCIATION / Association canadienne des constructeurs de véhicules is not a coalition.

-The activities of CANADIAN VEHICLE MANUFACTURERS' ASSOCIATION / Association canadienne des constructeurs de véhicules are not controlled or directed by another person or organization with a direct interest in the outcome of this undertaking.
+The activities of CANADIAN VEHICLE MANUFACTURERS' ASSOCIATION / Association canadienne des constructeurs de véhicules are not controlled or directed by another individual, organization or corporation with a direct interest in the outcome of this undertaking.

 Subsidiary Beneficiary Information